 Kyokushin Karate is one of the largest karate organizations in the world, renowned for its highly physical and intense training style.
-In Japanese, Kyokushin translates to ultimate reality or truth, perseverance under pressure, never quiting regardless of pain, facing your challenges, be a good citizen in and out of the dojo.
+In Japanese, Kyokushin translates to ultimate truth or reality.
 Rest assured, if you apply yourself in Kyokushin Karate, you will surely learn to defend yourself.
 Kyokushin is more than karate.

-In 2002, after a long hiatus from Kyokushin, Sempai Joedy and his two children enrolled at the Langley dojo where his childhood friend, Sensei Leo van den Boogard was the instructor.
-In 2003, Sempai Joedy moved to Campbell River where he opened a dojo at the Homalco Indian Band.
-His students travelled to tournaments in many cities in BC earning many trophies and titles, including three-time Canadian Champion, Rebecca Folster, where she competed in the boys “knock down” category!
-Sadly, in 2014 Sempai Joedy was forced to close the dojo due to health concerns.
+Senpai Joedy began Kyokushin in the mid-70s.
+During this time, he also trained in classical ballet to improve his skill in Kyokushin.
+After a long hiatus, he married in 1989, had two children and moved to Langley where he trained with his childhood friend, Sensei Leo van den Boogard who was the instructor.
+In 2003, Senpai Joedy moved to Campbell River where he opened a dojo at the Homalco Indian Band.
+His students travelled to tournaments in many cities in BC earning many trophies and titles, including three-time Canadian Champion, Rebecca Williams, where she competed in the boys “knockdown” category!
+Sadly, in 2014 Senpai Joedy was forced to close the dojo due to health concerns.
 Even though the dojo closed, the spirit of Kyokushin never left him.
 “Kyokushin is in my blood.
 I’ll never quit!”

-In 2022, Sempai Joedy formed a partnership with Sherry Laffling a previous student of Kyokushin Richmond where they offered free karate to students of the Campbell River School District after school.
-They also offered evening classes for all ages, levels and students from other styles.
-Students are taught self-defense, kata, kumite (sparring), focus, stretching, strengthening and meditation.
+In 2022, Senpai Joedy formed a partnership with Sherry Laffling a previous student of Kyokushin.
+Students are taught self-defence, kata, kumite (sparring), focus, stretching, strengthening and meditation.
 It is stressed to all students how to handle a bullying situation.
 If it is found that a student is abusing the teachings of Kyokushin, the student will be terminated immediately.

-Our fees are the most reasonably priced in Campbell River.
-“It’s not about the money.
-I just want kids to learn karate” The monthly fees do not affect the level of teaching.
+We do our best to keep our fees reasonably priced as we believe it's not about the money, but about kids having the opportunity to learn karate.
+The lower costs do not affect the level of teaching.
 In fact, quite the contrary!
-Please drop by to see for yourself!
+Drop by to see for yourself.